pramodkumarkarn/hugo-pk/content/blog/okr-check-in-guide/index.md

 Expect your first check-in to take about an hour and feel pretty awkward; the second should take around 30 minutes and feel more useful.
 Aim to get check-ins down to around 15 minutes.

 ## Check-ins are the most important part of OKRs
-While [setting your Objectives & Key Results (OKRs)](/blog/running-an-okr-setting-workshop) can feel like a daunting task on its own, the real value of OKRs comes through regular check-ins.
-This is where you get to see how your day-to-day work is impacting your **Key Results** or, more accurately, _your confidence_ in delivering those key results.

 OKR check-ins (like OKRs themselves) should be light-weight, informative, and actionable.
 Like daily stand-ups, good OKR check-ins should:

 - identify issues